 Skip to Content

-This lemon bread recipe is perfect for the breakfast table, lunch box, or a party tray.
-The optional sweet lemon glaze livens the flavor and adds extra sweetness.
+This lemon bread recipe is great for an afternoon snack, brunch table, or party tray.
+The optional sweet lemon glaze livens the flavor and adds that extra flair that brings it into the dessert realm.

 Lemon Zucchini Bread 1

-These are small things.
-It will not ruin the bread if you skip them.
-However, each of these steps has a purpose.
-To give you the best lemon zucchini bread.
+These are small things that we suggest to make the preparation easier, and bring the level of the bread up just a bit.
+It will not ruin the bread if you skip them however, each of these steps has a purpose.

 • Grate the zest off the lemon.
 In a small bowl combine the lemon zest and sugar and mix well.
 Set aside.

-• Zucchini must be shredded and drained of its water for a truly light loaf.
+• Zucchini must be shredded and drained of water for a truly light loaf.

 Lemon Zucchini Bread